 Acceptable Items to be Recycled include:

-Please remove and discard all pumps, and metal handles.
+Please remove and discard all pumps, metal handles and lids.
 Empty and rinse.
 Plastic bottles & containers can be crushed to save space.
 Don’t forget to recycle your plastic milk & juice containers.

 Food & Beverage Glass Bottles/Jars